maximtereshchenko/conveyor/README.md

       together with its schematic templates, inclusions and also with other schematics and their schematic templates, on which targeted schematic depends either directly or transitively
 * Repositories
-    * Repositories are defined in a schematic with a name, a path to the directory containing artifacts and manuals and an optional `enabled` flag
+    * Repositories are defined in a schematic
+    * Every repository has a name and an optional `enabled` flag
-    * The path to the directory containing artifacts and manuals is relative to the directory, where the schematic definition is located
+    * A repository can be disabled with the `enabled` flag equal to `false`
     * Repositories are inherited from a schematic used as a template
-    * The path can be overridden in a schematic
+    * Local directory can be used as a source of artifacts and manuals.
+It is defined by a path relative to the directory, where the schematic definition is located.
+The path can be overridden in a schematic
-    * A repository can be disabled with the `enabled` flag equal to `false`
+    * Remote repository is defined with a URL to a repository with Maven2 layout.